roncterry/install_lab_env/README.md

 # Directory Structure

-The installation and removal scripts in the installer framework rely on the files for the course and its lab environment to be organized in a specific directory structure.
+The installation and removal scripts in the Installer Framework rely on the files for the course and its lab environment to be organized in a specific directory structure.

 ## Directory Structure Example